 - Although DMT is not addictive in the same way that some other drugs are, people can develop addiction-related behavior from DMT use

 - DMT addiction is more of a behavioral addiction, similar to process addictions

 - DMT abuse and addiction may be complicated by other substance use and mental health disorders

-Contact The Recovery Village Palm Beach to speak to a representative about how professional addiction treatment can help you address a substance use disorder.
+Contact The Recovery Village Palm Beach at Baptist Health to speak to a representative about how professional addiction treatment can help you address a substance use disorder.
 Take the first step toward a healthier future, call today.

 CBC News.
 “Effects and risks of ayahuasca, the hallucinogen sought after by Canadians travelling to the Amazon.”
 April 23, 2018.
 Accessed July 30, 2019.